 Contact the graduate coordinator, Dr. Jidong Chen, for admission requirements and prerequisites.

 For additional information, visit Graduate Admission at the International Student Services and Programs.

 Master of Arts Degree Requirements (Roadmaps)

 - Prerequisites: Students who do not have a sufficient background in linguistics are required to take upper-division undergraduate linguistics courses to attain classified standing.
-These include LING 100, 139, 142, 143, 148, 165, (all students) and 141 and 171 (TESOL students).
+These include LING 100, 139, 142, 143, 148, 165, (all students) and 141 and 171 (TESOL/SLAT students).
 Upon examination of the student's academic record, different number of prerequisite courses will be specified for individual student at admission.
 Prerequisite courses are usually taken after students enroll in the graduate program and 9 units (3 courses) of the prerequisite courses can be applied towards the MA degree.

 - Graduate course work: The graduate program consists of at least 30 units, 21 of which must be 200-level courses.
 Graduate topics courses (numbered 231T) are highly recommended electives for all students.
-Both the Linguistics and the TESOL options are required to take the core curriculum courses in addition to option-specific required courses and electives.
+Both the Linguistics and the TESOL/SLAT options are required to take the core curriculum courses in addition to option-specific required courses and electives.

-Core Curriculum for both General Linguistics and TESOL options: 15 units total
+Core Curriculum for both General Linguistics and TESOL/SLAT options: 15 units total

 - LING 239: Phonetics (3 units)